Cinécraft Productions: The Cinécraft Collection at Hagley Library

 Maria Keckan and Neil McCormick donated the studio’s film archives to Hagley Library in 2019.
 Hagley initiated a ten-year project to process and catalog the films, scripts, and records.

 Hagley Library’s Cinécraft film collection is one of the largest collections from an industrial film producer to survive an era when thousands of studios specialized in making sponsored films.

-A portion of the collection is films made by other sponsored film studios including films going back to the silent film days.
+A portion of the collection consists of films made by other sponsored film studios, including those dating back to the silent film era.
 The collection comprises over 6,000 films and videos encompassing approximately 2,000 unique productions, 1,000 scripts and related records, oral histories with key studio personnel, and 3,000 production photographs and negatives from the studio.
 A significant portion of the collection features one-of-a-kind material not held by any other library or archive.